 The Louisiana Board of Examiners in Speech-Language Pathology and Audiology requires 9 months or 36 weeks of full time postgraduate professional experience, supervised by a licensed speech-language pathologist.

-To complete your RPE, you need to apply for a Provisional SLP License.
-Start by filling out the SLP application and checking the box on the 6th page indicating you are applying for a provisional license.
+To complete your RPE, also called a clinical fellowship, you need to apply for a Provisional SLP License on the LBESPA website.
+This gives you the authority to perform practice under supervision for the duration of your fellowship.
 You’ll need to send in a transcript from your graduate program indicating you’ve graduated and completed a 400-hour clinical practicum.

-After you find employment, you need to submit the Supervision Agreement Form to verify that you are beginning your RPE with a provisional license.
+After you find a fellowship position, you need to submit the Supervision Agreement Form to verify that you are beginning your RPE with a provisional license.

-During your RPE, you’ll be gaining first hand experience as a speech-language pathologist.
-To help with the learning process, ASHA has developed the Scope of Practice for SLPs to outline many of the basic concepts you will be expected to master during your supervised RPE, including assessment and treatment, counseling, leadership, client advocacy, and application of new technologies.
+During your RPE, you’ll be gaining firsthand experience as a speech-language pathologist.
+To help with the learning process, ASHA has developed the Scope of Practice for SLPs to outline many of the basic concepts you will be expected to master, including:

 Step 3.
 Pass the National Examination and Consider Pursuing the CCC-SLP Credential